 Should you use your money to invest or to pay down debt?
 Your answer depends on a number of individual factors, such as your goals, your debts and your approach to money.

-An MD Advisor will help you get clear answers and a personalized strategy, help you organize your debts and give you practical advice on how to pay them off sooner.
+An MD Advisor3 will help you get clear answers and a personalized strategy, help you organize your debts and give you practical advice on how to pay them off sooner.

 Invest in yourself and we’ll chip in too